Diego Ruiz Restrepo: Other crimes

 Ruiz encountered Óscar P. on 3 August 2020.
 Ruiz threatened him with a 20-centimeter knife in his hand and told him "I have killed many people before.
 What if I chose you next?
 You don't even know who I am I." Óscar P. was able to dodge the attack and reported it to the Carabineros de Chile.
-Pedro Manuel Bustamante Babbonney (44), was also aattacked by Ruiz on 8 November 2020.
-In the 1970s, his family was exiled to Argentina, a product of the military dictatorship.
-They returned to Chile in 1980.
+Pedro Manuel Bustamante Babbonney (44), was also attacked by Ruiz on 8 November 2020.
 After being stabbed together with his friend Leónidas Vicente Panez, he was kicked by Diego Ruiz, but survived after receiving medical care at the Barros Arana National Institute.
 After recovering, he returned to his situation on the streets.
 Some members of the press incorrectly identified him as a deceased victim.

 In addition to his 7 confirmed murders, Ruiz's involvement in 20 other deaths is currently being investigated.
 If these 20 deaths are confirmed, Diego Ruiz Restrepo would be considered the most prolific serial killer in the history of Chile.
 Among them was Carlos Núñez Valenzuela (46) who was murdered on 16 April 2018.
 He received six stab wounds.
 As of 2021, the Public Ministry continues to investigate him as a possible victim of Ruiz.

 Investigation and arrest

 According to Infobae, chief investigator Pamela Contreras said that the police "realized that it was a subject who was repeating a pattern, who made sequences of walks between sectors that were identical" between the two weeks in which the crimes took place.
 The crimes were solved because images were captured by security cameras.
 Subsequently, the clothes worn by Ruiz while committing the crimes, including a hood, were found in his home.

 Ruiz was arrested for investigation on 9 November and days later, a judge ordered him held in custody because he "represented a danger to society."
 According to the judge, based on the investigations, Ruiz attacked his victims "indiscriminately and brutally" without "any provocation" and without "the victims' chance of defense".
-He was initially involved in eight murders, but investigations point to as many as 15 victims.
-He is serving preventive detention (in January 2021) at the Special High Security Unit in Santiago.
+He was initially involved in seven murders, but investigations point to as many as 15 victims.
+As of January 2021, he was serving preventive detention at the Special High Security Unit in Santiago.

+In July 2023, he was given a qualified life sentence, which is appealable after a minimum of 40 years served in Chile.

 Modus operandi

 Ruiz attacked homeless people of both sexes.
 According to the forensic psychologist, Belisario Valbuena, Ruiz chose this profile because they are "people who are not missed by a family...many of them cannot even be identified."
 Some families of the victims were never informed by the security institutions, and only found out about the death of their relatives through the press.
-Ruiz bloodiest night was November 8 when he attacked 5 people in 70 minutes, of which 4 died.
+Ruiz bloodiest night was 8 November when he attacked 5 people in 70 minutes, of which 4 died.